How to Fix an Android Phone That Won’t Turn On or Charge?

 4) Perform a Factory Reset

-If all else fails, try booting into your device’s recovery mode and performing a factory reset.
-This can often resolve issues that are difficult to diagnose.
-If your phone won’t start at all, take it to your manufacturer’s nearest service center for inspection.
+If none of the previous steps work, you can try booting your device into recovery mode and performing a factory reset.
+This step can sometimes fix stubborn software problems that aren’t immediately obvious.
+If your phone still won’t start after this, it’s time to take it to the nearest manufacturer’s service center for a professional inspection.

 ABOUT THE AUTHOR